Abhaybahuguna0000/Abhay_Task-8/Readme.md

-# 🍔 Responsive Laundry Services - Hamburger Menu
+# 🍔 Responsive Laundry Services - CSS Only Hamburger Menu

 ## 📌 Project Overview

-This project is an extension of the Responsive Laundry Services landing page.
-The objective was to implement a **Hamburger Menu** for mobile devices using **HTML5** and **CSS3** only, without using JavaScript.
+This project is a responsive **Laundry Services Landing Page** built using **HTML5** and **CSS3**.
+The main objective of this assignment was to create a **CSS-only Hamburger Menu** for mobile devices without using JavaScript.

-The navigation menu remains hidden on mobile screens and appears when the user clicks the hamburger icon using the CSS `:focus` pseudo-class.
+The navigation menu is hidden on mobile screens and can be toggled using the **CSS Checkbox Hack**, providing a clean and responsive user experience.

 ---

 ## 🚀 Features

 - Responsive Navigation Bar
-- CSS-only Hamburger Menu
+- CSS Only Hamburger Menu
-- Mobile-friendly Navigation
+- Mobile-Friendly Navigation
 - Responsive Hero Section
 - Flexbox Layout
 - CSS Media Queries
+- Smooth Slide-in Menu Animation
 - No JavaScript Used

 ---